ALTIBASE/Documents/Manuals/Altibase_trunk/eng/StoredProcedure1_Eng.md

 -   To limit the scope of multiple variables having the same name, or to overcome ambiguity that occurs when a variable and a column have the same name
 -   To exit a nested loop
--   For use with the GOTO statement
+-   To use with the GOTO statement

 #### Limitations